“Almost any religious system which fosters unearthly love is potentially a nursery for mystics…” — Evelyn Underhill

 Almost everyone has the experience of loving someone or something.
 It is the mystical alchemy of love that brings an additional dimension to life.
 It is powerful enough to override our thinking.
 It can redirect our lives unexpectedly because love does not conform to any pattern.
 The heart loves what it loves.
 We are powerless to stop it.

 “… and Christianity, Islam, Brahmanism, and Buddhism each receives its most sublime interpretation at their hands.
-Attempts, however, to limit mystical truth—the direct apprehension of the Divine Substance—to the formulae of any one religion, are as futile as the attempt to identify a precious metal with the die from which converts it into coin.” — Evelyn Underhill (1)
+Attempts, however, to limit mystical truth—the direct apprehension of love a Divine Substance—to the formulae of any one religion, are as futile as the attempt to identify a precious metal with the die from which converts it into coin.” — Evelyn Underhill (1)

 Regions often try to assimilate outspoken mystics.
 They want them to conform to their opinions, practices, and writings to the religion’s rules and boundaries.
 Often a religion will adopt selected writings of famous mystics who have died.
 They scrub their opinions to fit the belief.
 Some believe this is the case with Rumi (2), the son of a famous Sifi Bahā ud-Dīn Walad.
 So, it is logical that Isam would want to adopt him and his writings as theirs.

-The Divine Substance of Love is Universal
+The Divine Substance of Love

 “The dies which the mystics have used (to make these coins) are many.
 Their peculiarities and excrescences are always interesting and sometimes highly significant.
 But, the gold from which this diverse coinage is struck is always the same precious metal: always the same Beatific Vision of a Goodness, Truth, and Beauty, which is ONE.

 Hence, the substance must always be distinguished from the various forms under which we perceive it (from the various coins): for the substance from (which the coin has been made) has cosmic and not denominational importance.” — Evelyn Underhill